 Unfortunately, though, Weebly’s editor is a little limited.
 It uses a drag-and-drop interface, but you will only be able to move elements into pre-coded positions.
 But if you’re not too fussy about pixel-perfect editing, this will help keep things simple across the board.

 There is a free forever plan that enables you to create a website and online store, but you won’t be able to connect your own domain.
-The cheapest Personal plan (from $6 per month) adds custom domain support and more advanced e-commerce tools.
-Or, go for either the Professional ($12 per month) or the Performance ($26 per month) plan for even more powerful tools.
+The cheapest Personal plan (from $6 a month) adds custom domain support and more advanced ecommerce tools.
+Or, go for either the Professional ($12 a month) or the Performance ($26 a month) plan for even more powerful tools.

 1&1 IONOS was founded in Germany in 1988.
-It’s one of the largest providers of web hosting services in Europe and currently hosts a total of 20 million websites.
-Its website creator features an array of templates and great functionality for businesses of all sizes.
+It’s one of the largest providers of web hosting services in Europe, and currently hosts a total of 20 million websites.
+Its website creator features an array of templates and great functionalities for businesses of all sizes.

-For $10/month and $15/month, you get to choose between two yearly plans: MyWebsite Now and MyWebsite Creator.
+For $7 a month and $13 a month, you get to choose between two yearly plans: MyWebsite Now and MyWebsite Creator.
 While the former comes with a free domain name and email address, the latter offers more advanced customizability for pro users.
 Using this website builder requires absolutely no coding knowledge—the drag-and-drop site editor allows you to make any changes you need.

 1&1 IONOS has a huge collection of themes and templates, with each template categorized neatly by industry and genre.
 Whether you are a real-estate developer or a travel agency, you’re bound to find something here.
 The built-in targeted content system even allows you to display specific messages to specific visitor demographics.